JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 ## Main concepts
 A Spring facet can be attached on a Module.
 (Nearly) All Spring functionality requires an existing and properly setup Spring facet.

-Spring facets usually contain one more user-configured or automatically provided filesets, which group a set of Spring related configuration files (XML, Code or .properties files).
+Spring facets usually contain one more user-configured or automatically provided filesets, which group a set of Spring related configuration files (XML, Code, .properties or other configuration files).

 A fileset usually corresponds to an actual application context configuration at runtime.
 Hierarchies can be modeled by depending on another fileset (possibly from  another module).